 The Company typically enters into agreements with its customers where its set forth the product to be sold, the price, payment terms, and any antecedent terms such as shipping and delivery specifications; these terms and conditions are most typically specified in purchase order issued by its customers to the Company.
-The Company typically recognizes revenue at point in time, which is when physical possession and legal title are transferred to the customer, this may be a shipping port or a specified destination; at this point the Company reasonably expect to paid for the product, or in the event where it was paid advance, the Company's performance obligations have been satisfied and those funds are considered earned by the Company.
+The Company typically recognizes revenue at point in time, which is when physical possession and legal title are transferred to the customer.
+The location of transfer may be a shipping port or a specified destination; at this point the customer reasonably expect to pay for the product, or in the event where it has paid in advance.
+The Company's performance obligation has been satisfied and the funds are considered earned by the Company.
 If the Company sells products on account to customers, they are typically paid within 90 days.
 Any funds received in advance for the products yet to be transferred to its customer are contract liabilities that are recorded as unearned revenue on the Company's consolidated balance sheets. \$1,667,355, \$1,389,292 and \$278,350 where recognized as revenue from unearned revenue during the years ended December 31, 2022, 2021 and 2020.